Penis sleeves: what they are, how they work, and uses

 Key takeaways

-Some penis sleeves are designed to add girth or stimulation; others (also known as penile support devices) are medical devices to help people with ED have penetrative sex.
+• Some penis sleeves are designed to add girth or stimulation; others are medical devices (penile support devices) to help people with ED have penetrative sex.

 Here's what we'll cover